agusrichard/python-workbook/notes/clean-code-and-best-practices.md

 - Not every principle herein has to be strictly followed, and even fewer will be universally agreed upon.
 These are guidelines and nothing more, but they are ones codified over many years of collective experience by the authors of Clean Code.

 ### Variables
-- Use meaningful and pronounceable variable names </br>
+- Use meaningful and pronounceable variable names <br />
   ```python
   # Bad
   import datetime